Skip to content

 After all transactions in the block are executed:

-- All successful state changes are written to LMDB in a single atomic batch
+4. Commit persists the pending state to LMDB in a single atomic batch

 18-20.
 Post-Finalization